Product

 mrr growth chart

-All of the points on the graph are events that caused your MRR to go up or down.
+All the points on the graph are events that caused your MRR to go up or down.
 Those are the “inputs” that determine your MRR growth rate.
 They include things like:

 • Churn